-Nothing beats a morning cup of coffee before you hit the trail, and few things are as welcome as a hearty meal after a long day spent hiking with a heavy pack.
 Besides, as we all know, food just tastes better in the great outdoors.
 So knowing how to choose a camping stove is important intel whether you’re heading off to spend a weekend wild camping or packing the car for a family outing under canvas.
 But, just like choosing the best tent or the best sleeping bag, how you make a selection will depend on where you’ll be using it and the conditions you’ll be dealing with.

 And though a blazing campfire has a certain romanticism, it’s not always a practical or ethical option, particularly in wilderness areas.
 In comparison, a lightweight backpacking stove that lights easily and cooks quickly is far preferable.
 Even on a campsite, lighting a fire simply to cook bacon and eggs is rarely the most efficient way to start a day – far better to get out your gas burner and crack on with that fry up.